People related to the guillotine

 Corday d'Armont, Charlotte

 She was executed on July 17,1793 for the murder of Jean-Paul Marat.
-At the execution the assistant executioner François le Gros, lifted up the served head and slapped the cheek, which gave the appearence of blushing.
+At the execution the assistant executioner François le Gros, lifted up the served head and slapped the cheek, which reportedly made her cheeks blush.
 Le Gros was sentenced to three months prison for his breach of scaffold etiquette.

 Danton George J.